Shop with Confidence

 It’s the same durable fabric used in some of the most expensive and elite NBC suits on the market today and trusted in the harshest environments by top professionals.

-Our HAZ-SUIT is a Level B hazmat suit available in six sizes to comfortably fit every member of your family or group and provide full-body protection from up to 8 hours of direct exposure to some of the deadliest chemical, radioactive, and toxic agents in the world today.
+Our HAZ-SUIT is a Level B hazmat suit available in six sizes to comfortably fit every member of your family or group and provide full-body protection from up to 8 hours of direct exposure to some of the deadliest chemical, radioactive (alpha particles), and toxic agents in the world today.

 That’s enough time to get yourself and your party to safety without having to worry about unexpected punctures or dangerous exposure.
 And with its superior tensile strength, you’ll have added protection from punctures in the case of debris or slip-and-fall accidents.